 Like other streaming services, there are multiple ways to watch Pluto TV, including your TV, laptop, tablet, mobile phone and more.
 The Pluto TV app is available to download via the Google, Apple and Amazon App stores.
 It can also be accessed on all your favourite devices including PlayStation, Roku, LG, Chromecast, Samsung, Android TV, Apple TV, Fire TV and TV Plus.

-If you want to stick to paid streaming services but would like to lower the costs, check out my guide to how I save money on streaming services (opens in new tab), including Netflix (opens in new tab), Amazon Prime (opens in new tab) and Disney+ (opens in new tab).
+If you want to stick to paid streaming services but would like to lower the costs, check out my guide to how I save money on streaming services, including Netflix, Amazon Prime and Disney+.